srs/gradle-gulp-plugin/README.md

 			jcenter()
 		}
 		dependencies {
-			classpath 'com.moowork.gradle:gradle-grunt-plugin:0.6'
+			classpath 'com.moowork.gradle:gradle-gulp-plugin:0.6'
 		}
 	}

 Include the plugin in your build.gradle file like this:

-    apply plugin: 'com.moowork.grunt'
+    apply plugin: 'com.moowork.gulp'

-The plugin will also apply gradle-node-plugin for Node and NPM related tasks. (see http://github/srs/grunt-node-plugin for details).
+The plugin will also apply gradle-node-plugin for Node and NPM related tasks.
+(See http://github/srs/gradle-node-plugin for details).

 Using the plugin
 ----------------

-You can run grunt tasks using this syntax:
+You can run gulp tasks using this syntax:

-    $ gradle grunt_build    # this runs grunt build
+    $ gradle gulp_build    # this runs gulp build
-    $ gradle grunt_compile  # this runs grunt compile
+    $ gradle gulp_compile  # this runs gulp compile

 ... and so on.

 These tasks do not appear explicitly in `gradle tasks`, they only appear as task rule.
-Your Gruntfile.js defines what grunt_* tasks exist (see `grunt --help`, or `gradle grunt_--help`).
+Your gulpfile.js defines what gulp_* tasks exist (see `gulp --tasks`, or `gradle gulp_--tasks`).

 Also (more importantly), you can depend on those tasks, e.g.

-    // runs "grunt build" as part of your gradle build build.dependsOn grunt_build
+    // runs "gulp build" as part of your gradle build build.dependsOn gulp_build

-This is the main advantage of this plugin, to allow build scripts (and grunt agnostics) to run grunt tasks via gradle.
+This is the main advantage of this plugin, to allow build scripts (and gulp agnostics) to run gulp tasks via gradle.

-It is also possible to run a grunt task only if one of its input files have changed:
+It is also possible to run a gulp task only if one of its input files have changed:

     def srcDir = new File(projectDir, "src/main/web")
     def targetDir = new File(project.buildDir, "web")
-    grunt_dist.inputs.dir srcDir
+    gulp_dist.inputs.dir srcDir
-    grunt_dist.outputs.dir targetDir
+    gulp_dist.outputs.dir targetDir

 Extended Usage
 --------------

-If you need to supply grunt with options, you have to create GruntTasks:
+If you need to supply gulp with options, you have to create GulpTasks:

-    task gruntBuildWithOpts(type: GruntTask) {
+    task gulpBuildWithOpts(type: GulpTask) {
        args = ["build", "arg1", "arg2"]
     }